As bourbon booms, thirst for rare brands breeds skullduggery

 Premium spirits have always been expensive and sought-after.
 But a surge in interest in high-end bourbon has made finding that elusive bottle even more difficult.
 Distillers have upped production to try to meet increased demand, but before the whiskey reaches stores and bars, it must age for years and even decades.
 Scarcity has changed what some fans are willing to do to obtain the most sought-after bourbon.

 In Oregon, a criminal investigation is under way after an internal probe concluded several state liquor officials used their clout to obtain scarce bourbons, including the holy grail for bourbon fanatics: Pappy Van Winkle 23-year-old, which can sell for tens of thousands of dollars on resale markets.
-That brand is so popular that it found itself at the center of criminal investigations in at least three other states, from Virginia to Pennsylvania to Kentucky.
+Top-end bourbons have found themselves at the center of criminal investigations in at least three other states, from Virginia to Pennsylvania to Kentucky.

 The cases underscore how demand has reached a fever pitch.
 A limited number of Pappy Van Winkle 23-year, produced by Old Rip Van Winkle Distillery of Frankfort, Kentucky, goes to each state.
 In 2022, Oregon received just 33 bottles.

-Note: This story has been corrected to show that the Virginia case involved high-end bourbons, but not Van Winkle products.